tylerboyd/SDPTeamDC/README.md

 2D Dungeon Crawler

+Team DC has brought to you their very first application, the "2D Dungeon Crawler".
+This game is built with Unity and Visual Studio.
+It is a basic top-down style 2D game, in which the Player is meant to defeat enemies to accumulate gold and increase their score.
+The gold is then used to purchase available consumables within the Store.
+High score and gold is only saved when the Player is defeated.

 #### Prerequisites ####
 An Android phone is required to run our app.
+Designed for 1920 x 1080 resolution.

 #### Installation ####
 1. Download the .apk file to your phone.